NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/module/README.md

     - **Egress** allow all traffic
 * Create a new FSx for Netapp ONTAP file-system in your AWS account named "_terraform-fsxn_".
 The file-system will be created with the following configuration parameters:
     * 1024Gb of storage capacity
-    * Single AZ deployment type
+    * Multi AZ deployment type
     * 256Mbps of throughput capacity

 * Create a Storage Virtual Maching (SVM) in this new file-system named "_first_svm_"